BimbaCodes/BimbaCodes/README.md

 - 👀 I’m interested in learning about computer science and technology.
 - 🌱 I’m currently enrolled in the second semester of a Computer Programming diploma.
 - 💞️ I would love to collaborate on any kind of project that would help me work with other people so I can experience working with a team on a more professional level.
-      I really am not that good with coding honestly, but I would really appreciate an opprtunity to polish my skills more.
+      I am still learning how to code, but I would really appreciate an opprtunity to polish my skills more.
 - 📫 You can reach me at pratibimbaryal@gmail.com.
 Cheers!